en_USEnglish

 Dynamic style management

-To manage dynamic styles in React Native, you can use state variables or computed properties to modify styles according to context or user interaction.
+To manage dynamic styles in React Native, you can use state variables or computed properties to change styles based on context or user interactions.

 import React, { useState } from 'react';